 For contact time, a GTA may be assigned recitation sections of a large lecture class and will assist with quiz preparation and grading for the class.
 Some GTAs may teach their own classes, and advanced students could assist with grading or support of some graduate classes.
-Occasionally, a GTAs principal assignment may be to work in the Mathematics and Statistics Learning Center (MSLC), or to be a grader for an advanced undergraduate or core graduate course.
+Occasionally, the principal assignment of a GTA will work in the Mathematics and Statistics Learning Center (MSLC), or as a grader for an advanced undergraduate or core graduate course.